ludwig-ai/ludwig/ludwig/datasets/README.md

 train_df, _, test_df = titanic.load(split=True)
 ```

-Some datasets are hosted on [https://www.kaggle.com](Kaggle) and require a kaggle account.
+Some datasets are hosted on [Kaggle](https://www.kaggle.com) and require a kaggle account.
 To use these, you'll need to
 [set up Kaggle credentials](https://www.kaggle.com/docs/api) in your environment.
 If the dataset is part of a Kaggle
-competition, you'll need to accept the terms of the competition on the Kaggle site.
+competition, you'll need to accept the terms on the competition page.

 To check programmatically, datasets have an `.is_kaggle_dataset` property.